SWFSC/glider-utils/README.md

 ## Scripts

 Python scripts that are functionally wrappers around esdglider functions.
 These scripts use argparse, and are designed to be run via the command line on GCP virtual machines.
+Templates for shell scripts that run these Python scripts can be found in the resources folder.
 Some common aspects of these scripts incldue specifying the log level, and specifying a log file to which to write these logs.

-Templates for shell scripts that run these Python scripts can be found in the resources folder.
+This folder also contains individual 'test' scripts, for reference.

 ## Disclaimer